OptimusChen/ScoreSaberUI/README.md

 # ScoreSaberUI

-ScoreSaber UI implementation for the Oculus Quest<br>please dont buly me for how shit the code is
+ScoreSaber UI implementation for the Oculus Quest and Quest 2

 ## Credits